Close Menu

 Though 11 million American children have special health care needs, few meet SSI’s strict standards.
 The reason they do not meet SSA’s rules is either their medical condition isn’t severe enough or the family income exceeds the low income limits of the SSA program.
 For example, just 1.7 percent of all children receive SSI benefits.
 To qualify for SSI, a child must have a very serious medical condition, like Diabetes Type 1, that can be shown with medical evidence.

+Under SSA listing 109.08, a child who needs daily insulin and has not reached age 6, qualifies for benefits.
+However, they must also qualify under the income and asset rules.
 For those who qualify for SSI benefits, it can help parents meet the child’s needs.
-Additionally, if the child receives SSI benefits, they can usually also get Medicaid.
-Find out more information about Medicaid benefits.
+Additionally, if the child receives SSI benefits, then they can usually also get Medicaid.
+Find out information about Medicaid benefits.

 Cannon Disability Law represents hundreds of individuals seeking SSI benefits for Diabetes Type 2 and Type 1.
 If you can no longer work due to your symptoms, then call us.
 We can help you file your application for SSD benefits.